Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 This is a big, floppy bag.
 It doesn't look like a camera bag.

-For ultimate stealth, put butterflies, bunnies and kid stuff all over it so it looks like mom's diaper bag.
+For ultimate stealth, put butterflies, sunflowers, ladybugs, bunnies or other baby stuff all over it so it looks like mom's diaper bag.
 Sew some diaper pieces to it so that diaper corners are showing from the seams, and only the stupidest of people will hassle you.

-The best compliment I received was when my wife referred to an old, crappy, "gross" bag I left at the top of our stairs.
+The best compliment I received was when my wife referred some old, crappy, "gross" bag I left at the top of our stairs.
 When I was trying to figure out to what bag she was referring, and I asked her for the color.
 She couldn't even recall its color, just that it was old and gross.
 Yes!
-It slipped completely under her RADAR.
+It slipped completely under her RADAR!
 Its distressed, worn look is how it comes delivered.
+Sure, if all I did was admire my gear in a bank safe-deposit vault I might want fancy-looking bags, but for shooting in public, you have nothing to gain by marking yourself as a target.

 There are no external logos or brand markings.
 I always cut off the brand names on my other bags, and this bag is good enough not to bother to have any in the first place.
-The only exterior markings are the leather Think Tank logo and Retrospective 10 tags on the back, where only you'd see them as carried around.
+The only exterior markings are the small leather Think Tank logo and Retrospective 10 tags on the back.

-One reader wrote that he loves his Retrospective 10 because it has such a strong shoulder strap, and with that and the two hidden, flat zippered pockets, he prefers to put his wallet and passport in these pockets while out and about instead of in his pants.
+One reader wrote that he loves his Retrospective 10 because it has such a strong shoulder strap, and with that and the two hidden, flat zippered pockets, he prefers to put his wallet and passport in these pockets while out and about instead of in his pants from which they could be pick-pocketed.

 THink Tank Retro